Address-based householding

 7) AS a7clean ON (a7clean.before = core.a7)

 You can name this table anything else, such as Address Standardization USA.
-If you use the Merged Households SQL template, you will need to update the LEFT JOIN sections within that template to contain the updated table name.
+If you use the Merged Households SQL template, you need to update the LEFT JOIN sections within that template to contain the updated table name.

-Add Merged_Households table
+Add Merged Households table

 The Merged Households table applies address-based householding and address standardization to the output of the Merged Customers table and adds a column for household ID.
 Use the Merged Households table to improve campaigns that send offers to shared physical addresses, such as direct mail campaigns.